I bought my first Telecom Plus shares in May 2015, shortly after the share price had plunged from £19 to £8.

 In terms of growth rate and consistency, Telecom Plus's differentiated strategy has allowed it to produce very consistent and sometimes extremely fast growth over almost three decades.

-Focusing on the last ten years, Telecom Plus grew by 5% or so per year, with that growth being both consistent and broad-based across revenues, earnings, capital employed and dividends.
+Focusing on the last ten years, Telecom Plus grew by around 5% per year, with that growth being consistent and broad-based across revenues, earnings, capital employed and dividends.

 As a quick aside, you might have spotted that the dividend has been uncovered since 2016.

 This intangible asset is being amortised by £11.2 million per year until 2034.
-Amortisation is an expense so it reduces earnings, but it’s a non-cash expense, so it doesn’t affect the company’s ability to pay dividends.
+Amortisation is an expense that reduces earnings, but it’s a non-cash expense, so it doesn’t affect the company’s ability to pay dividends.

-If we ignore that non-cash expense then the dividend has indeed been comfortably covered over the last decade, so as far as I’m concerned, the “uncovered” dividend isn’t a problem.
+If we ignore that non-cash expense, the dividend has been comfortably covered over the last decade, so as far as I’m concerned, the “uncovered” dividend isn’t a problem.

 A track record of consistently good profitability